ctrlo/GADS/changelist.md

 - Fixed globe bug introduced with Typeahead functionality
 - Fixed incorrect rendering of readonly fields
 - Fixed incorrect use of Put in dashboards
+- Fixed layout referenced in report stopping deletion of layout

 ## Other